opiproject/opi-prov-life/COORDINATION.md

 ### Assumptions

-The infrastructure devices must be ready on the PCIe bus(es) at enumeration time which allows the driver to address the race condition.
+The infrastructure devices must follow the PCI spec and be ready on the bus(es) at enumeration time, and/or hot plug devices in and out dynamically.

 ### Virtio-net